MERLIN ROCKET DESIGN GUIDE

 An experimental 4-plank Hornblower.
 The only 4-plank construction Merlin Rocket, requested as an experiment by the class committee.
 It did not take on.

 Development of the Hornblower for improved light weather performance.
 Very fast in expert hands.
 Beam 6'10" (2.08m).
 There is a maximum beam variant which is also very fast (e.g. 4th in the 1973 Inlands) but which is said to be difficult to handle offwind.
 Hexagon is suitable for up to about 24 stone.
 Winner of the Silver Tiller in 1973 and 1974, and second in 1973, and second and third in the 1974 Championships.
-Could still be a fast river hull.
+Quick tacking and could still be a fast river hull in waiting.

 Development of Hysteria, with reduced keel rocker and more U-section bows.
 Good in a breeze, but not such a good weight-carrier in light airs.
 Suitable for up to 22 stone.